 People marry for love and companionship.
 It’s the public expression of your commitment to each other.
-While saving on car insurance isn’t usually the primary reason a couple decides to tie the knot, it’s a nice extra benefit!
+While saving on car insurance isn’t usually the primary reason why couples tie the knot, it’s a nice extra benefit!
+Learn the ins and outs of car insurance for couples so you can save money after walking down the aisle.

 Does Getting Married Affect Your Car Insurance Costs?